lbryio/lbry.com/content/news/110-julia-galef.md

 In our case, the status quo are monolithic content distribution giants.

 Every now and then, some high level reflection can be a powerful tool.
-And there is no one better at that then rationality rock star Julia Galef.
+And there is no one better at that than rationality rock star Julia Galef.

 ![Julia Galef](/img/news/juliagalef-inline.jpg)